d-v/GSoC-2018/README.md

-This is the list of the PRs I made during GSoC 2018.
+This is the list of the code I contributed during GSoC 2018.

 [ArduPilot main repo](https://github.com/ArduPilot/ardupilot):
 ==============================================================